CASE STUDY: ENGIE HOME ENERGY

 Sketching card designs for tariffs.

-Once customers were ready to sign-up, we split the form into a number of smaller, more logical steps rather than one big form, which made it easier to deal with conditional branching and additional fields.
+Once customers were ready to sign-up, I split the form into a number of smaller, more logical steps rather than one big form, which made it easier to deal with conditional branching and additional fields.
 It also made it easier to identify where users were dropping off in the sign-up journey.

 We added in-page contextual FAQs — based on knowledge of most common customer queries — to each step of the CAP.